-During 2017–2018, the Office of the Vice-Dean, Governance and Internationalization (VDGInt), continued to develop and implement the two-fold mission expressed in its name.
+During 2018–2019, the Office of the Vice-Dean, Governance and Internationalization (VDGInt), continued to develop and implement its two-fold mission.

 The University has recognized internationalization as a major strategic priority, and our faculty will continue to play a leadership role in this area.
-We look forward to working with the central administration, which shares this priority.
+We look forward to working with the central administration to develop new programs and opportunities.

 This is a period of change for the University, as we navigate new funding realities and academic priorities.
 In the face of these challenges, we will continue to work with our units to develop innovative approaches to serving students, professors and the broader community.